CtrlK

 Distinctiveness Conflict Risk

-Highly distinctive with a clear niche: Perplexity-based web search via OpenRouter/LiteLLM.
+Highly distinctive with a clear niche: Perplexity-powered web search via OpenRouter/LiteLLM.
 The combination of specific provider (Perplexity), specific models (Sonar Pro variants), and specific integration path (OpenRouter API key) makes it very unlikely to conflict with other skills.

 3 / 3